Commercial Door Locks: The Complete Guide for Door Hardware Professionals, Contractors, and DIY Enthusiasts

 Cylindrical Lever Locks

 Cylindrical lever locks are popular for their simplicity and durability.
-These locks are easy to install and ideal for interior doors in offices and classrooms.
+These locks are easy to install and are ideal for interior doors in offices and classrooms.
 Examples include: Schlage ND Series and Sargent Grade 1 locks.

 Mortise Locks

-Keyless and Electronic Locks
+Commercial Keyless Entry Systems and Electronic Locks

 Deadbolts

-Deadbolts add an extra layer of security, often used in conjunction with other locks on exterior doors.
-Examples include: Kwikset 980 Single Cylinder and Medeco Maxum Deadbolt.
+Deadbolts are often used in conjunction with other locks on exterior doors.
+Examples include Kwikset 980 Single Cylinder and Medeco Maxum Deadbolt.

 Panic Bars and Exit Devices